'Sharad Pawar won't be next Maharashtra CM, it will be from Shiv Sena'

 The meeting came at a time when the BJP and the Shiv Sena are engaged in a bitter tug-of-war over the latter's demand for equal distribution of portfolios and sharing the chief minister's post.

-The BJP has rejected the Sena's demand for sharing the chief minister's post for 2.5 years each.
+The BJP has rejected Sena's demand for sharing the chief minister's post for 2.5 years each.
 In the October 21 polls to the 288-member Assembly, the BJP won 105 seats followed by the Shiv Sena 56, the NCP 54 and the Congress 44.